moods-1/draggable-task-flow/README.md

 ## Portfolio
 ![](dashboard.png)

-A drag and drop task management dashdoard with clear workflow visibility.
+A drag and drop task management dashboard with clear workflow visibility.
 The user can edit and add tasks and users.

 ### Tools